hack3rs.ca network-security

 3. Remediation Workflow and Metrics

-$ core idea: Define risk tiers that combine exploit activity, exposure, and criticality.
-Then assign SLA targets and escalation paths.
-The exact numbers can vary; consistency matters more than perfection at the start.
+$ core idea: Define risk tiers that combine exploit activity, exposure, and criticality into clear priority levels.
+Assign SLA targets and escalation paths to each tier.
+The exact numbers matter less than applying them consistently — a simple, enforced model beats a sophisticated model that nobody follows.

-$ defender angle: Track time-to-triage, time-to-owner-assignment, time-to-remediation, and percent of overdue items by risk tier.
-These metrics reveal where the process is breaking down.
+$ defender angle: Track time-to-triage, time-to-owner-assignment, time-to-remediation, and the percentage of overdue items by risk tier.
+Those metrics surface where the process breaks down: at assignment, at scheduling, at verification, or at follow-up.

 $ prove understanding: Track remediation SLAs by risk tier and exposure type.